Penicillin's Supporting Cast: Norman Heatley, Ernst Chain, Howard Florey, and Moldy Mary!

-Mary was likely a nurse for a bit before working at the Department of Agriculture’s Northern Regional Research Laboratory (NRRL) in Peoria, Illinois, the location where Florey and Heatley brought their Penicillin to figure out how best to manufacture it.
+Mary was likely a nurse for a bit before working at the Department of Agriculture’s Northern Regional Research Laboratory (NRRL) in Peoria, Illinois, the location where Howard Florey and Norman Heatley brought their Penicillin to figure out how best to manufacture it.

 Again, the details are likely blurred in the hype and history of penicillin, but her claim to fame was bringing in the moldy cantaloupe.
 She was tasked to find a new strain of penicillin, and so she frequented corner grocery markets for moldy fruit, asking grocers to set aside fruit they may throw away.

-Her ventures into the wilderness (aka the corner grocery stores) to find new strains of penicillin is what earned her the nickname Moldy Mary, which I guess as far as nicknames go, is better than Typhoid Mary, but more on her on a later date.
+Moldy Mary's ventures into the wilderness (aka the corner grocery stores) to find new strains of penicillin is what earned her the nickname Moldy Mary, which I guess as far as nicknames go, is better than Typhoid Mary, but more on her on a later date.

 It is not clear where the moldy melon came from, or how random this discovery truly was.
 Was she simply an errand girl to collect rotting fruit?
 Did her know-how and experience in bacteriology assist her in selecting the moldy melon that saved humanity?
 Regardless, this moldy cantaloupe had a different kind of mold growing on it, Penicillium chrysogenum, which produced 200x more penicillin than Fleming’s strain, Penicillium notatum.
 This was the missing piece!
 With this new strain, penicillin could now be marketable!